nitish1294/nitish1294/README.md

 # 💫 About Me:
-Hey, I'm Nitish Sharma, a web developer with skills in HTML, CSS, JavaScript, React.js, and Java.
-I hold a BCA Degree from Tilak Maharashtra University and am looking for new opportunities in web development.
-My projects include an E-commerce website and a Railway Reservation System.
-I've also interned at Ierix Infotech, where I developed expertise in Tailwind CSS, Bootstrap, and Git.
-Check out my work on GitHub and Devfolio.
+Hey, I'm Nitish Sharma,
+Results-driven web developer with expertise in front-end and back-end technologies.
+Started as an intern at Ierix Infotech and secured a full-time role within three months.
+Contributed to multiple projects, gaining proficiency in React, Bootstrap, GitHub, Core Java, Spring Framework, Hibernate, and REST API development.
+Passionate about developing scalable, high-performance applications and continuously enhancing technical expertise to drive innovation.

 ## 🌐 Socials: